 Depending on the kind of chronic-pain rehab programme you enter, you might find yourself hauling around a plastic milk-crate filled with steel bricks, or engaging in water aerobics, or doing reps with free weights, or pushing an industrial sled (a heavy aluminium rectangle equipped with sliders on its base and sturdy handles on either end) or playing a game of beach volleyball, all under the close but generally unsympathetic supervision of someone who understands how bodies work and has seen it all before.
 The grimacing, the groaning, the odd body mechanics – all of them must go.
 Strengthening must follow.
 And when it does, the patient is rewarded with a sense of mastery over his or her own body, and no longer feels like a helpless victim.

-‘Crooked: Outwitting the Back Pain Industry and Getting on the Road to Recovery’ (2017) by Cathryn Jakobson Ramin is out now via HarperCollins.Make a donation
+‘Crooked: Outwitting the Back Pain Industry and Getting on the Road to Recovery’ (2017) by Cathryn Jakobson Ramin is out now via HarperCollins.Support Aeon: make a one-off donation